-- Enterprise architecture typically provides management with an outlook on the coming three to five years.
-This outlook is rendered out of the many and various inputs the management provided them selves.
-Based on this outlook, management is able to plan programmes for the realisation of the chosen future direction.
-If an enterprise only aims to build a detached system with the intention to dispose of it, since it has no role of importance to play in the longer term strategy of the enterprise, one should not use enterprise architecture as a means to guide the realisation of this temporary system. - At the same time, however, one needs to beware that these disposable, short-term solutions, do not actually become permanent or even worse, become critical for the execution of the business.
+- Enterprise architecture typically provides management with an outlook on the coming 3 to 5 years.
+This outlook is rendered out of the many and various inputs the management provided themselves.
+Based on this outlook, management is able to plan programs for the realization of the chosen future direction.
+If an enterprise only aims to build a detached system with the intention to dispose of it, since it has no role of importance to play in the longer term strategy of the enterprise, one should not use enterprise architecture as a means to guide the realization of this temporary system. - At the same time, however, one needs to beware that these disposable, short-term solutions, do not actually become permanent or even worse, become critical for the execution of the business.
 When such a risk does exist, either an enterprise architecture should be used after all, or measures (governance!) should be taken to ensure that the disposable system is indeed disposed of. - Enterprise architecture is used to provide insight and to reduce risks.
 If a system being designed is relatively simple and risk-free, applying enterprise architecture will not provide additional insights and is, therefore, overkill.

-Some additional (anonymised) examples of scenarios leading to potential failures in using enterprise architecture are:
+Some additional (anonymized) examples of scenarios leading to potential failures in using enterprise architecture are: